- Admissions & Aid

 Gwynedd Mercy University’s radiologic technology program prepares you for entry-level work as a radiologic (or x-ray) technologist with a radiology degree.
 X-ray technologists, with the help of sophisticated equipment and computers, use their expertise to help physicians diagnose patient diseases and conditions.
 This is an ever-changing field; keeping pace with technology provides a challenging environment, and so this discipline requires an academic background in, and aptitude for, math and science.
 Among the top radiology schools in PA, GMercyU has the courses you need to fulfill a longlasting career in the field of radiology.

 Upon successful completion of your GMercyU and affiliate radiography program requirements, you’ll be eligible to sit for the National ARRT Examination in Radiography (offered by the American Registry of Radiologic Technologists).
-Graduates of our radiology program have passed this exam with a 95.83% success rate over the past four years.
+Graduates of our radiology program have passed this exam with a 100% success rate in 2018-2019.
 With this certification and your bachelor’s degree, you’ll be eligible for many employment opportunities in the field.

 GMercyU's 2+2 Radiologic Technology program is the standard degree path followed by most GMercyU students.
 During the first two years, you will complete general education requirements for a strong liberal arts foundation.
 At the beginning of year two, you’ll work with your Campus Coordinator and apply to at least three of GMercyU’s affiliated radiologic technologist programs.